donald-s/startbootstrap-scrolling-nav/README.md

 ```
 If you don't have gulp installed globally, you can install it with ```npm install -g gulp```
 * This project uses [LiveReload](http://livereload.com/).
 You'll need to have it installed for the livereload integration in Gulp.
 I recommend the [Chrome extension](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei).
 * Finally, run ```gulp``` to build the project and have it open in your browser window.
+If for whatever reason the browser window doesn't open automatically, navigate to localhost:8000 in your browser to view the site.
 Changes should be reflected instantly thanks to LiveReload.

 ## Bugs and Issues